jameshughes89/cs102/src/site/labs/stacks/stacks.rst

 Reversing a String
 ------------------

 #.
-Write a static method that takes a string and returns a new string that is the reverse of the original
+Write a function called ``reverseString`` that takes a string and returns the reverse of the original

     * This function must use a stack for the reversing of the string
     * Below is a skeletal method and some simple testing code